clarkezone/chirpytabletest/_posts/2025-03-07-macsoftwaresetup25.md

 ## Video Production & Creative

-Second major use case after programming is video and audio production.
-Many of these tools are specialist and relate to specific hardware I use in my studio hence I won't go into details here (if you are interested feel free to reach out).
+My second major use case, after programming, is tools for video and audio production.
+Many of these are specialist and relate to specific hardware I use in my studio hence I won't go into details here (if you are interested feel free to reach out).

 | Install Order | Application | Description | Mac App Store |
 |--------------|-------------|-------------|-------------|